artod83/netmap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Netmap is a package that provides visualizations of network objects (made by statnet and igraph) on geographical maps, imported through sf.
+Netmap is a package that aids in the visualizations of network objects (made with the or the package) on geographical maps, imported through .
+Vertices in the network are linked with features in the object either directly if they share a common attribute or by an optional look-up table.
+The package either creates data frames that can be used in a plot or adds to features attributes like centrality indices or variables representing connections to a certain node.

 ## Installation